Plonq/pixel-sorter/README.md

-# Pixel Sorter
+# Pixel Sorter (WIP)

-Implementation of image pixel sorting using WebAssembly in a web worker.
+A web app for image pixel sorting using WebAssembly in a web worker.

 For explanation and credits see this [summary of what pixel sorting is](http://satyarth.me/articles/pixel-sorting/).